UbiquityRobotics/ubiquity_motor/Firmware_and_Hardware_Revisions.md

 * `4.7` A pre-release board revision prior to the first production release.
 Alpha and Beta sites and users who needed to try things in a lab only environment were sent this board for a small number of early evaluation units.

+* `4.6` An extremely early pre-release board long before first official shipments.
+This was only sent to Alpha and Beta test sites.
+Not very many units.